eezstreet/SWATEliteForce/README.md

 - Snipers now report when they've lost sight of entry team on all maps, not just Qwik Fuel (they only do this once)
 - Another possible fix for the RotateAroundActor crash
 - Improved the quality of shadows on the highest Shadow Quality setting. [kf]
+- Flashlights have a smaller cone but longer range [kf]
 - On the highest Shadow Quality setting, more things (such as AI-controlled officers, guns, etc) will cast shadows [kf]
 - In All Missions campaigns, it will display the author of the map and a short description (if available) in the Mission Selection menu
 - Cut content restored: Blood spray texture that was not used [kf]